 It is most important that you work on completing our 4 Step Program so that you can be added to our list of qualified homebuyers.
 Once your name has been added to our qualified homebuyer list and units become available then you will be able to participate in our homebuyer selection process.
 You must meet the income qualifications for the particular unit you are interested in purchasing.

-Hale Mahaolu is now offering homebuyer classes July - December 2018. $75 per household
+Hale Mahaolu is now offering homebuyer classes January to June 2019. $75 per household

 See a full list of classes and locations: Click here Hale Mahaolu Classes OR

 Online Homebuyers Ed course: $75 (Requires a one-one counseling session before a certificate is issued.)

 Online class registration link: https://halemahaolu.frameworkhomeownership.org

 If you are having problems signing up for a class, please contact Marlynn.

 Habitat for Humanity, $55 per household for the total 8 hr.
 HUD approved class.

 Contact Sophie of Habitat for Humanity at 242-1140 for registration.